 |Salary and Benefits

-- Bachelor’s degree in any of the above AND master’s degree in humanities; OR
+- Bachelor’s degree in Vietnamese AND master’s degree in another language or linguistics; OR

 - The equivalent of the above.

 2. Demonstrated ability to effectively teach, counsel or work with persons of diverse socioeconomic, cultural, disability and ethnic backgrounds.

 - Experience in teaching Vietnamese language and culture preferably at a community college level.